strelec/MemoryBeast/README.md

 How to use it
 ---

-First, you have to specify all the instances with their IP addreses:
+First, you have to specify all the workers with their IP addreses:

 ```ruby
 comp = MemoryBeast.new({